MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-server/recipient-filters/recipient-filters.md

 New-MailboxExportRequest -Mailbox Ayla -ContentFilter "Body -like 'company prospectus*'"
 ```

-For more information about the filterable properties you can use with the _ContentFilter_ parameter, see [Filterable Properties for the ContentFilter Parameter](https://technet.microsoft.com/library/cf504a59-1938-489c-bb48-b27b2ac3234e.aspx).
+For more information about the filterable properties that you can use with the _ContentFilter_ parameter, see [Filterable properties for the ContentFilter parameter](https://docs.microsoft.com/exchange/filterable-properties-for-the-contentfilter-parameter).

 ## Additional OPATH syntax information

-When creating your own custom filters, consider the following items:
+When creating your own custom OPath filters, consider the following items:

 - Use the following syntax to identify the types of values that you're searching for:

   - **Text values**: Enclose the text in single quotation marks (for example, `'Value'` or `'Value with spaces'`).
-Or, you can enclose a text value in double quotation marks, but that limits the characters that you can use to enclose the whole OPath filter.
+Or, you can enclose a text value in double quotation marks, but that limits the characters you can use to enclose the whole OPath filter.

-  - **Variables**: Enclose variables in single quotation marks (for example, `'$User'`).
+  - **Variables**: Enclose variables that need to be expanded in single quotation marks (for example, `'$User'`).
 If the variable value itself contains single quotation marks, you need to identify (escape) the single quotation marks to expand the variable correctly.
 For example, instead of `'$User'`, use `'$($User -Replace "'","''")'`.

   - **Integer values**: You don't need to enclose integers (for example, `500`).
-You can often enclose integers in single quotation marks or double quotation marks, but that limits the characters that you can use to enclose the whole OPath filter.
+You can often enclose integers in single quotation marks or double quotation marks, but that limits the characters you can use to enclose the whole OPath filter.

   - **System values**: Don't enclose system values (for example, `$true`, `$false`, or `$null`).

-- You need to enclose the whole OPath filter in double quotation marks " ", single quotation marks ' '.
-Although the filter parameter is a string (not a script block), you can often use braces Enclose the whole OPath filter in double quotation marks " ".
-If the filter contains system values (for example, `$true`, `$false`, or `$null`), use single quotation marks ' ' instead.
-Although this parameter is a string (not a system block), you can also use braces { }, but only if the filter doesn't contain variables..
-The syntax depends on types of values that you're searching for and the characters you used (or didn't use) to enclose those values:
+- You need to enclose the whole OPath filter in double quotation marks " or " single quotation marks ' '.
+Although any OPath filter object is technically a string and not a script block, you can still use braces { }, but only if the filter doesn't contain variables that require expansion.
+The characters that you can use to enclose the whole OPath filter depend on types of values that you're searching for and the characters you used (or didn't use) to enclose those values:

   - **Text values**: Depends on how you enclosed the text to search for: